EXPLAINER: Killer drones vie for supremacy over Ukraine

 By The Associated Press

-They are precise, small in size, able to engage a target in relatively large numbers like a swarm of wasps and above all, they’re cheap.
+They are precise, small in size, able to effectively penetrate air defenses when fired in groups and, above all, they’re cheap.

-In Russia’s invasion of Ukraine, drones have cemented their reputation as a potent, hard-to-stop and cost-effective weapon to seek out and destroy targets while simultaneously spreading the kind of terror that can fray the resolve of soldiers and civilians alike.

-They’re also quickly surpassing missiles as the remote weapon of choice because they can be put into any combat theater in greater numbers much more cheaply.

 HOW DO WARTIME DRONES WORK?